WolodjaZ/Warsztaty-badawcze-2-2025/README.md

 ## 📊 Grading System
 The laboratory/project portion accounts for 60% of the final course grade, broken down as follows:

-- Paper Summary: 0-10 points
+- Paper Workshop Summary: 0-10 points
 - Project Work: 0-35 points
 - Activity Points: 0-5 points (and optional tasks after each lecture)